avafinger/nanopi-m4-ubuntu-base-minimal/README.md

   * Install ffmpeg (rkmpp)
   * Build Kodi

-  Knowning before hand Kodi 18b5 is expected to work on RK3399 (thanks to user fosf0r), i then pícked and tried this version.
+  Knowning beforehand Kodi 18b5 is expected to work on RK3399 (thanks to user fosf0r), i then pícked and tried this version.
   **Update**:
-  I tried **Kodi 18rc3** from github but **Kodi** breaks on **DRM**, so we should stick with 18b5 for now.
+  I tried **Kodi 18rc3** from github but **Kodi** breaks the **DRM**, so we should stick with 18b5 for now.
   I tried to figure out what could be wrong on the DRM part, but nothing i could find relevant.
-  The headers have been updated to build Kodi 18rc3 , this new headers could be the culprit and i am not an experienced Kodi builder or Kodi user anyway.
+  The headers have been updated to build **Kodi 18rc3** , this new headers could be the culprit and i am not an experienced Kodi builder or Kodi user anyway.